Quality Dental Group 玲麗牙科

 · Loose teeth, or loss of teeth

 · Abscessed teeth

 If I have braces, do I still need dental checkups every six months? 牙齒矯正期間，還需要每六個月看一次醫生嗎？

 Yes!
 In fact, it's even more important that patients receiving orthodontic treatment visit their dentist regularly.
 With braces, food may be caught in places that your toothbrush can't reach.
 This causes bacteria to build up and can lead to cavities, gingivitis, and gum disease.
 Your dentist will work closely with your orthodontist to make sure that your teeth stay clean and healthy while wearing braces.

-Simply call our practice!
+Simply call, email or wechat our practice!
 Our front desk staff will be happy to help schedule your next dental checkup at your convenience.
 If you are a new patient, please let us know, and we will provide you with all the information you need for your first dental visit.